Benjamin Moore Super White OC-152: LRV, Undertones, Best Uses

 IS SUPER WHITE A WARM, COOL, OR TRUE WHITE?

-Whites like this often look like ‘true, bright whites’ more than whites with similar LRVs but more warmth.
-Something in that slightly cool cast brightens things up nicely!
+Whites like this often look like ‘true, bright, neutral whites’ more than whites with similar LRVs but more warmth.

 In the above photo, notice the shift in visual temperature between the wall on the far left (more northern) and the wall on the far right, which gets a hit of south-facing sun.